RealmX1/STAT400-Knowledge-Graph/node_schemas/md_schemas/property_schema_template.md

-> LOG IN THE OTHER SIDE OF THE FOLLOWING RELATIONSHIPS
+> LOG IN THE OTHER SIDE OF ALL FOLLOWING RELATIONSHIPS
 - **related_to** → *Concept*/*Theorem* (the reverse of **is_related_to**)
   - used in theorem, but isn't part of axioms or conclusions.
   - *Example*: "Non-negativity" related to "Probability Distribution"